Ineffective legal system

 Counter-claim

-The claim that an ineffective legal system is a significant problem is vastly overstated.
+The notion that an ineffective legal system is a significant problem is vastly overstated.
 Most disputes are resolved without legal intervention, and society functions smoothly despite occasional legal inefficiencies.
 Minor delays or errors do not disrupt daily life for the vast majority.
-Focusing on supposed legal system flaws distracts from more pressing issues.
-In reality, the legal system’s imperfections have little impact on the average person’s well-being or the nation’s overall stability.
+Focusing on this issue distracts from more pressing concerns.
+The legal system, while imperfect, is not a critical obstacle to justice or societal progress and does not warrant urgent attention.

 Broader